nlicalzi/launch_school/rb130_ruby_foundations_more_topics/lesson_1/notes.md

   * Closures can be thought of as methods you can pass around and execute, without defining it under a specific name.
   * Implemented in ruby as a `Proc` object, a lambda, or a block.
 * Binding
+  * The surrounding environment/context of a closure.
+  * A closure must keep track of its surrounding context in order to have all the information it needs in order to be executed later.
+This not only includes **local variables**, but also **method references**, **constants**, and other code.
 * Block parameter
   *
 * Block local variable